DiepKhuat/Vietnam-High-School-Exam-2020-Analysis-/Project Notebook.md

 4. **Visualization**: Visualizing the results to better understand trends and patterns.

 ## Data Extraction
-Data was extracted from the public website using CURL.
-And then put it in file inorder cleaning it
+Data was extracted from a public website using CURL and saved for cleaning.

 ## Data Cleaning
 The extracted data was cleaned to remove inconsistencies and ensure accuracy.
-This involved (just one individual, for the whole file use for loop functions):
+This cleaning process involved using a for loop function to iterate through the entire file:
   - Splitting the data into individual records.
 ```python
 # Splitting each line in a file